bcastro13/media-stack/README.md

 - It may also work on some of lower versions, but its not tested.

 ## Installation
+Edit the docker-composed.yml file to suit your config.
+The steps are numbered.

 Run the following commands
 ```